xyzzy-co/rphaven-gst/README.md

 Allows GMs to take payment for sessions using RPHaven Game Session Tokens.
 This is only useful for RPHaven games.

-TODO: figure out how to do this so that the GM can take it iff the player allows it _or_ the player is in control of spending it.
-The former would hook into the player list.
-Unclear where the latter would hook into.
+TODO: figure out how to do this so that the GM can request the spending of a token, but the player has to confirm it.  also that the player cannot join the game unless the GM approves it (presumably after seeing the token has been spent).

+TODO: create the UI for users to set their RPHaven user id (and authenticate).
+TODO: create the UI to show tokens
+TODO: create the UI to allow GMs to try to spend token and users to confirm.

 ## Changelog